 Groups that view videos must secure all necessary performance licenses and indemnify the Library for any failure to do so.

-Unless prior arrangements are made with (and approved by) the Library Director or their designee at the time of reservation, meeting rooms do not include the use of any Library equipment.
+Unless prior arrangements are made with (and approved by) the Library Director or his or her designee at the time of reservation, meeting rooms do not include the use of any Library equipment.

 Groups are responsible for arranging the tables and chairs to meet their own needs.
 Following their use of the room, groups must return the room to its original state.
-Groups are not permitted to affix any signs or materials on meeting room doors, walls, or windows.
+Groups are not permitted to affix any signs, decorations, or materials on meeting room doors, walls, or windows or hang them from the ceiling.

 Meetings are to be conducted in a manner that does not interfere with the use of the Library by other patrons.
 The Library can disallow use because it is disruptive to the purpose of the Library (i.e., large rally that would impede parking and result in an unacceptable noise level in the Library).